RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 ````
 Essentia will be installed directly running the notebook.

-### Copy or Download the repository
+### Clone or Download the repository

-Copy or download the repository.
+Clone or download the repository.
 It contains a Google Colab notebook, please read the Notebook instruction to properly change directories paths and run the notebook correctly.

-Command to copy the repository:
+Command to clone the repository:
 ```
 $ git clone https://github.com/RonFrancesca/Analysis_Essentia_models-MTG_Jamendo-dataset.git
 ```